-- One drink a day for women of all ages and men older than 65
+- One drink a day, or less, for women of all ages (nonpregnant) and men older than 65

-- Up to two drinks a day for men age 65 and younger
+- Up to two drinks a day, or less, for men age 65 and younger

-- Drug interactions with certain diabetes medications can be serious.
-Consuming alcohol with some medications can lead to dangerously low blood sugar because the alcohol interferes with the liver’s ability to regulate blood sugar (hepatic gluconeogenesis).
-Many type 2 diabetes medications are available in combination, increasing the risk for multiple drug-alcohol interactions.
+Drug interactions with some diabetes medications can be serious or life-threatening.
+Consuming alcohol with some medications can lead to dangerously low blood sugar because the alcohol interferes with the liver’s ability to regulate blood sugar (called hepatic gluconeogenesis).
+Many type 2 diabetes medications are also available in combination, increasing the risk for multiple drug-alcohol interactions.

 - The mix of alcohol with metformin can increase the risk of a rare but dangerous condition called lactic acidosis.
-Get emergency medical help if you have any of these symptoms of lactic acidosis: weakness, increasing sleepiness, slow heart rate, cold feeling, muscle pain, shortness of breath, stomach pain.
+Get emergency medical help if you have any of these symptoms of lactic acidosis: fatigue, weakness, increasing sleepiness, slow or irregular heart beat, cold feeling (chills or shivering), muscle pain, shortness of breath, stomach area pain.

 - When alcohol is combined with insulin, the glucose lowering effect of insulin may be increased or decreased.
 Both hypoglycemia (low blood sugar) and hyperglycemia (high blood sugar) may occur, depending on how much and how often you drink.